Gary Steven Roenicke

 - Height 6' 3", Weight 205 lb.

-The brother of Ron Roenicke, Gary Roenicke debuted with the Montreal Expos in 1976 but spent the 1977 season in the minor leagues.
+The brother of Ron Roenicke, Gary Roenicke was a 1st-round pick (8th overall) by the Montreal Expos in the 1973 amateur draft.
+The scout was Bob Zuk.
+Originally a shortstop, he moved to the outfield in the minors.
+He debuted with the Expos in 1976 but spent the 1977 season in the minor leagues, as the Expos were loaded with good young outfielders at the time, including Andre Dawson, Warren Cromartie, Ellis Valentine and Jerry White.
 Acquired by the Baltimore Orioles in a six-player trade, he was recalled by the club during the 1978 season and then became a regular in 1979.
-That year, he was part of the highly successful leftfield platoon with John Lowenstein that Orioles manager Earl Weaver established during the pennant-winning season.
+That year, he was part of the highly successful left field platoon with John Lowenstein that Orioles manager Earl Weaver established during the pennant-winning season.

 Roenicke's Orioles career was erratic, as his standout 1979, 1982, and 1983 seasons were mixed in with subpar years in 1980 and 1981.
-He was hit in the face by a pitch during this time and returned to the lineup as one of the first players to wear a helmet with a protective device attached, much like the double-bar facemasks that football quarterbacks wear, though Roenicke only had half of one to protect the left side of his face.
+He was hit in the face by a pitch by Lerrin LaGrow early during the 1979 season and returned to the lineup as one of the first players to wear a helmet with a protective device attached, much like the double-bar facemasks that football quarterbacks wear, though Roenicke only had half of one to protect the left side of his face.

 Roenicke was outstanding in the Orioles' American League Championship Series victory over the Chicago White Sox in 1983, going 3 for 4 with 5 walks.
 He slumped in 1984 and 1985, however, and was traded to the New York Yankees.
 Roenicke left the Yankees after the 1986 season and concluded his major league career as a fourth outfielder and pinch hitter for the Atlanta Braves in 1987 and 1988.